 Phosphates, which are not permitted in raw sausage products, increase water retention (i.e., water binding capacity) and reduce shrinkage by controlling moisture loss in cooked sausages during further processing.
-Comminuted meat and poultry products may contain no more than 0.5% phosphates in the total product.
+Comminuted meat and poultry products may contain 0.5% phosphates in the total or final product.

 Antimicrobial agents (e.g., sodium lactate/diacetate or other organic salts) may be added to sausage formulations as either flavoring agents or to inhibit microbial growth.
-When these ingredients are added to sausage formulas, IPP need to determine their intended purpose.
+When these ingredients are added to sausage formulas, the establishment is responsible for identifying in the labeling records their intended purpose and IPP would verify this information.